 Gravity Forms

 Gravity Forms is one of the most popular WordPress form plugins.
-Because it renders standard <form> and <input> elements in the page DOM, AttributionHub’s standard forms handler detects and populates it automatically — no dedicated handler or plugin is required.
+It renders standard <form> and <input> elements in the DOM, which means AttributionHub picks it up automatically — no extra plugin or custom code needed.

-All you need to do is add hidden fields to your form with the correct parameter names.
-AttributionHub fills them with attribution data whenever a visitor submits the form.
+The setup is straightforward: add hidden fields to your form with the right names, and AttributionHub takes care of filling them with attribution data on every submission.

 Prerequisites

-- The AttributionHub tracking script is installed on your site (see Installation)
+- The AttributionHub tracking script running on your site (see Installation)

-- You have the Gravity Forms plugin installed and activated in WordPress
+- Gravity Forms installed and activated in WordPress

-- You have access to the WordPress admin panel to edit forms
+- Access to the WordPress admin to edit forms

 Step 1: Open Your Form

-- In your WordPress admin, go to Forms > All Forms
+- In your WordPress admin, head to Forms > Forms

-- Click on the form you want to add attribution tracking to, or create a new form
+- Click the form you want to set up, or go ahead and create a new one

 Step 2: Add Hidden Fields

-- In the Gravity Forms editor, locate the Advanced Fields panel on the right side
+- In the form editor, find the Add Fields panel on the right

-- Click Hidden to add a new hidden field to your form
+- Click Hidden to drop a new hidden field into your form

-- Repeat this step for each attribution field you want to capture
+- Do this for each attribution field you want to capture

 Step 3: Configure Each Hidden Field

-- Click on the hidden field in the form editor to open its settings
+- Click it in the editor to open its settings

-- In the Field Label field, enter a descriptive name (e.g., “Attribution Channel”).
-This label is only visible in the Gravity Forms admin — it does not affect how AttributionHub matches the field
+- Under the General tab in Field Settings, give it a label (e.g., “Attribution Channel”).
+This label only shows up in the Gravity Forms admin — it won’t affect how AttributionHub finds the field.

-- In the Parameter Name field, enter the corresponding AttributionHub field name (e.g.,
+- In the Default Value field, type the AttributionHub field name wrapped in square brackets — for example,

-Important: Do NOT check the “Allow field to be populated dynamically” option.
-AttributionHub writes values directly into hidden fields in the DOM.
-Enabling dynamic population can interfere with this process and may cause fields to be overwritten or left empty.
+Important: Leave the “Allow field to be populated dynamically” checkbox unchecked.
+AttributionHub writes values directly into hidden fields in the DOM, and enabling dynamic population can interfere with that — fields may end up empty or overwritten.

 Step 4: Save and Test

-- Visit a page with the form on your site
+- Open a page on your site that has the form

-<input>elements — you should see attribution values populated - Submit a test entry and confirm the values appear in the Gravity Forms entry details within WordPress admin
+- Submit a test entry and check that attribution values show up in the entry details inside WordPress admin

-For a full testing walkthrough, see Verify It Works.
+For a full walkthrough, see Verify It Works.

 Recommended Hidden Fields

-The table below lists the most commonly used fields for Gravity Forms.
-For the complete field catalog, see Field Reference.
+Here are the most commonly used fields for Gravity Forms.
+For the complete list, see Field Reference.

 Core Attribution Fields (Latest Touch)

-These fields capture details about the visitor’s most recent traffic source:
+These capture the visitor’s most recent traffic source:

 | Parameter Name | Description | Example Values |